List of German dishes: East Prussia

-East Prussia, as Germany's easternmost province, was very often influenced by the cuisines of its surrounding neighbours: Russia and Lithuania to the northeast, and Poland to the south.
-The Russian borscht was adapted to the East Prussian palate, and Polish sausages were frequently found on the dinner table.
+East Prussia, as Germany's easternmost province, was very often influenced by the cuisines of its surrounding neighbours: Lithuania to the northeast, and Poland to the south.
+The Ukrainian borscht was adapted to the East Prussian palate, and Polish sausages were frequently found on the dinner table.

 East Prussia's gastronomy also made extensive use of the abundant products from its dark, remote forests.
 Honey was often incorporated into recipes, and Kopskiekelwein, a fruit wine made from wild currants, was the favourite regional tipple alongside beer.